 Dreams are images and stories that our minds create whilst we sleep.
 Dreams are our unconscious minds trying to communicate our issues, fears and worries that need to be addressed.

-The 10 most common dreams - What does it means if you dream of:
+10 most common dreams: What it means if you dream of:

 1. Losing your teeth

-In general, this dream evokes a physical death… a renewal that’s in progress.
 This type of dream is often interpreted as a death announcement, which is nothing but symbolic in reality.
-On the other hand, attention is brought to a loss of vitality, energy, or a specific vulnerability that I’d advise you to listen to, taking care of your body or mind.
+On the other hand, attention is brought to a loss of vitality, energy, or a specific vulnerability that we'd advise you to listen to.
 Read more about the teeth falling out dream here.

 2. Driving a car

 The car represents our body (the vehicle of our soul) and driving represents our evolution in life.
 Depending on whether the road is smooth or you’re driving on a dangerous path, this evokes the road we've taken in our lives at the time of the dream it may be positive or negative.
-Moreover, if we aren’t driving the car, this signifies that, at the time of the dream or in a precise situation (often described in the dream), we aren’t managing our life, we’re being directed instead.
+Moreover, if we aren’t driving the car, this signifies that, we are struggling to make our own choices..

 3. Flying (in an airplane)

-Dreaming of taking an airplane reveals that we’re in an important time of change, heading towards a new start, where Destiny often imposes itself on us without us necessarily having control over the destination.
+This reveals that we’re in an important time of change.
+This could mean we are heading towards a new start, where destiny often imposes itself on us without us necessarily having control over the destination.
 This evokes a period of important decisions but proves necessary in order for us to advance.